Detecting the Unruh Effect via an Engineered Low-Mass Field in a Superconducting Qubit: Experimental Proposal: Analog Simulation of Unruh-deWitt Detector Response

 where $\sigma_{x,z}$ are Pauli matrices.
 The parameter $\epsilon(\Phi_\text{ext})= 2I_p\left(\Phi_{\text{ext}}-\frac{\Phi_0}{2} \right)$ is the flux-tunable energy bias, with $I_p$ the persistent current and $\Phi_0 =h/(2e)$ the flux quantum.
 The parameter $\Delta$ is the tunneling energy.
 The qubit transition frequency is $\omega_q= \frac{1}{\hbar}\sqrt{\epsilon^2 + \Delta^2}$.

-The scalar field is modeled as a high-Q superconducting microwave resonator with Hamiltonian $\hat{H}_r = \hbar \omega_r (\hat{a}_r^\dagger \hat{a}_r +\frac{1}{2})$, where $\hat{a}_r (\hat{a}_r^\dagger)$ is the annihilation (creation) operator for the fundamental resonant mode of frequency $\omega_r$.
-Thus, we treat the qubit's interaction as as coming mainly from a single bosonic mode with energy $\hbar \omega_r$.
+The scalar field is modeled as a high-Q superconducting microwave resonator with Hamiltonian $\hat{H}_r = \hbar \omega_r (\hat{a}^\dagger \hat{a} +\frac{1}{2})$, where $\hat{a} (\hat{a}^\dagger)$ is the annihilation (creation) operator for the fundamental resonant mode of frequency $\omega_r$.
+Thus, we treat the qubit's interaction as coming mainly from a single bosonic mode with energy $\hbar \omega_r$.
 This single-mode approximation is standard in circuit QED and is valid here because all other modes are far detuned—much farther from the main frequency than the qubit-resonator coupling strength $\lambda$ (see for e.g. \cite{Wendin:2017ymy, Blais2005}).
-We define the engineered effective mass as $M_{\text{eff}}c^2 := \hbar \omega_r$.
+The resonator's fundamental frequency $\omega_r$ introduces a gap in the excitation spectrum.
+This gap acts as an effective rest energy for the resonator photons, $M_{\text{eff}} c^2 = \hbar \omega_r$, analogous to the mass term in the Klein-Gordon equation.
+Thus, the resonator mimics a massive scalar field with effective mass $M_{\text{eff}}$.
+While the microwave resonator supports a massless field mode, in our analogue model we treat its energy gap as an effective rest mass $M_{\text{eff}}$ to study the suppression behavior predicted for massive fields.
+This is a controlled idealization to explore the $M\gg a$ regime in a system where true mass is absent.
+Thereby, we define the engineered effective mass as $M_{\text{eff}}c^2 := \hbar \omega_r$.
 To operate in the optimal regime, we require $\omega_r\ll a_{\text{eff}}/c$.